shiveenp/bloggy/posts/equality-checks-in-kotlin-with-unstructured-data.md

 date: 2021-06-17T21:03:44+10:00
 ---

-This is a small blog post on equality checks in Kotlin when one of the objects can contain arbitrary date.
+This is a small blog post on equality checks in Kotlin when one of the objects may contain arbitrary data.

 Let's say you have an object that looks like: